peachpiecompiler/peachpie-docs/docs/api/rtti.md

 The autoload mechanism complies with autoloading in the PHP language, taking into account both the `__autoload` function and SPL autoloading.
 The mechanism itself is provided by the service `IPhpAutoloadService`, which is maintained by the instance of `Context`.

+For seamless usability of PHP libraries within .NET programs, the autoload may implicitly perform `include_once` of containing script file when needed.
+This "implicit autoload" is enabled by default and is disabled if SPL autoload gets enabled.

 ## Related links

 - [PhpTypeInfo](ref/PhpTypeInfo)